Appointment and Enquiry

 Noninvasive ventilation for acute COPD exacerbations in National University Hospital

 In noninvasive ventilation (NIV), a face mask is applied onto a patient and used to move air in and out of his/her lungs.
 The main aims of NIV are to reduce the need for intubation and mortality.
-NUH's NIV program rolled out in the intensive care unit (ICU) in 2002.
-However, because it was likely that earlier administration of NIV could further improve outcomes, the NIV program was extended to the emergency department (ED) in 2003.
+NUH's NIV programme rolled out in the intensive care unit (ICU) in 2002.
+However, because it was likely that earlier administration of NIV could further improve outcomes, the NIV programme was extended to the emergency medicine department (EMD) in 2003.

 1. Singapore Ministry of Health: Health Facts Singapore. http://www.moh.gov.sg/mohcorp/statistics.aspx?id=5526.
 Date last accessed: 22 Dec 2009.

 2. Lindenauer PK, Pekow P, Gao S, Crawford AS, Gutierrez B, Benjamin EM.
 Quality of care for patients hospitalized for acute exacerbations of chronic obstructive pulmonary disease.
 Ann Int Med 2006;144:894-903.